qig123/pdf_trans/mybook/Part IV_ A Closer Look at Implementation/Part IV_ A Closer Look at Implementation.md

 Haswell performance counters ample, has built-in counters for clock ticks (both total and when running) and instructions executed.
 It also has four general-purpose counters, which can be conﬁgured by the kernel to count any of more than 250 different kinds of* events*, including branch mispredictions; TLB (address translation) misses; and various kinds of cache misses, interrupts, executed instructions, and pipeline stalls.
 Fi- nally, it has counters for the number of Joules of energy consumed by the pro- cessor cores, caches, and memory.
 Unfortunately, performance counters are gen- erally a scarce resource (one might often wish for many more of them).
 Their number, type, and mode of operation varies greatly from processor to processor; direct access to them is usually available only in kernel mode; and operating sys- tems do not always export that access to user-level programs with a convenient or uniform interface.
 Tools to access the counters and interpret their values are avail- able from most manufacturers—Intel among them.
 Portable tools are an active topic of research. ■

-## 3CHECK YOUR UNDERSTANDING

-### 27. What is* reﬂection*?
+3**CHECK YOUR UNDERSTANDING** 27.
+What is* reﬂection*?
 What purposes does it serve?

-* Describe an inappropriate use of reﬂection.
+## 28. Describe an inappropriate use of reﬂection.
 29. Name an aspect of reﬂection supported by the CLI but not by the JVM.

-### 30. Why is reﬂection more difﬁcult to implement in Java or C# than it is in Perl
+## 30. Why is reﬂection more difﬁcult to implement in Java or C# than it is in Perl or Ruby?

-or Ruby?

-### 32. What are javadoc, apt, JML, and LINQ, and what do they have to do with
+## 32. What are javadoc, apt, JML, and LINQ, and what do they have to do with annotation?

-annotation?
 33. Brieﬂy describe three different implementation strategies for a symbolic de- bugger.

-### 34. Explain the difference between breakpoints and watchpoints.
-Why are watch-

-points potentially much more expensive?
+## 34. Explain the difference between* breakpoints* and* watchpoints*.
+Why are watch- points potentially much more expensive?

 * Summarize the capabilities provided by the Unix ptrace mechanism.
   36. What is the principal difference between the Unix prof and gprof tools?